gweltou/roadennou/README.md

 # Breton ASR open data

-This repository contains open data used in the training process of Anaouder's speech-to-text model.
+This repository contains open data indended for Natural Language Processing research and application.
 The sharing of this data has been authorized by its respective authors, with a preference for permissive licenses whenever possible.

 Should you be the owner of any of the data and wish for its removal from this dataset and/or Anaouder's training data, kindly notify me.